Sharma-Prince/RepoHunt/README.md

 ## Dependencies

+This project utilizes the following dependencies:

 - Retrofit: For making network requests to the GitHub API.
 - Room: For local database storage.
 - ViewModel and LiveData: For managing UI-related data.
+- Coroutines: For handling asynchronous operations in a non-blocking manner.
+- Flow: For emitting streams of data asynchronously and sequentially.
-- JetPack libraries: For architecture components like ViewModel and LiveData.
+- JetPack libraries: Including ViewModel and LiveData, for architecture components.

-- Espresso: For UI testing.
-- JUnit: For unit testing.
+**Jetpack Compose**:
+- Jetpack Compose is used for building the UI components in a declarative manner.

 ## Contributing